Human Trafficking in [Lithuania] [other countries]

 Human Trafficking & Modern-day Slavery

 Lithuania is a source, transit, and destination country for women and children trafficked for the purpose of commercial sexual exploitation.
-Approximately 21 percent of Lithuanian trafficking victims are underage girls.
-Lithuanian women were trafficked within the country and to the United Kingdom, Germany, Spain, Italy, Denmark, Norway, and the Netherlands.
-Women from Belarus, Russia (the Kaliningrad region), and Ukraine are trafficked to and through Lithuania for the purpose of sexual exploitation. - U.S. State Dept Trafficking in Persons Report, June, 2008 [full country report]
+One estimate concluded that approximately 20 percent of Lithuanian trafficking victims are underage girls.
+Lithuanian women are trafficked within the country and to the United Kingdom, Germany, the Netherlands, Greece, Italy, France, and the Czech Republic for the purpose of forced prostitution.
+Women from Belarus are trafficked to Lithuania for the same purpose. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here and possibly a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Lithuania.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.